-The function of the Bread Basket is to collect and pass on surplus bread loaves and cobs/rolls from local bakeries and supermarkets thus reducing wastage (see Note 1 below)
+The function of the Bread Basket was to collect and pass on surplus bread loaves and cobs/rolls from local bakeries and supermarkets thus reducing wastage.

-Over the years the Bread Basket has proven to be a necessary part of what we do and now donates over 300,000 loaves of bread and over 185,000 bags of cobs/rolls a year with the volume increasing weekly.
+Over the years the Bread Basket has proven to be a necessary part of what we do and was donating over 700,000 loaves of bread and over 485,000 bags of cobs/rolls a year with the volume increasing weekly.

-Why does it mean so much to so many?
+Why did it mean so much to so many?

-In the UK there are approximately 4.2 million children living in ‘child poverty’ and 1.9 million pensioners living in ‘adult poverty’ (See Note 1 below for source material).
+In the UK there are approximately 4.2 million children living in ‘child poverty’ and 1.9 million pensioners living in ‘adult poverty.

 Over the years that the Bread Basket has been operating we have gathered masses of information from the residents of Derby and here are two quotes re what the Bread Basket means to people.

 A quote from a single mum with four school age children